|

 plants were harvested from a graveyard at night, and she was not

 permitted to speak to anyone until the coats were done.
-I wonder if
+Perhaps

 this folktale is really describing death and resurrection rather than